khulnasoft-lab/design.khulnasoft.com/contents/patterns/empty-states.md

 - Contains a primary action for configuring a feature.
 - Contains a secondary action for inviting a member to configure a feature.
 The secondary action should read as `Invite member to configure`, which should trigger the invite modal.
-- An exception here is the `Configuration required` empty state for a merge report or merge status widget, where action to configure the feature is presented as a [tertiary confirm](/patterns/merge-request-reports#actions) button to avoid distracting users from the merge workflow.
+- An exception here is the `Configuration required` empty state for a [merge request report widget](/patterns/merge-request-reports) or merge status widget, where action to configure the feature is presented as a [tertiary confirm](/patterns/merge-request-reports#actions) button to avoid distracting users from the merge workflow.

 Use the following implementation to trigger the invite modal:
 - [Initialize from a Vue component](http://gitlab.com/gitlab-org/gitlab/blob/81fc02642a748484af91e45abda84c24a54b7ac9/app/assets/javascripts/vue_shared/components/markdown/toolbar.vue#L70-70).